-B5:INT1AE, B4:INT2AE
+B5:INT1AE

-This flag is used to choose the state of INT1 terminal (or INIT2 terminal) output with interrupt output set.
-Enable this flag after setting alarm time that forms a meeting condition in the INT1 register (or INT2 register):
+This flag is used to choose the state of INT1 terminal output with interrupt output set.
+Enable this flag after setting alarm time that forms a meeting condition in the INT1 register:

 0 : Alarm interrupt output is disabled.